nfdi4plants/arc-datamap-ro-crate-profile/profile/arc_datamap_ro_crate.md

 ## Abstract

-This profile shows the inteded representation of the ARC datamap in the RO-Crate, extending the [ISA RO-Crate Profile](https://github.com/nfdi4plants/isa-ro-crate-profile).
+This profile shows the intended representation of the ARC datamap in the RO-Crate, extending the [ISA RO-Crate Profile](https://github.com/nfdi4plants/isa-ro-crate-profile).
 The datamap contains contextual information for fragments within data files.
 Data files are already referenced in their respective datasets through `hasPart` and connected to ISA processes as their output (`result`).
 We extend this by splitting data files into data fragments (using the same type `MediaObject` for the fragments and connecting them through `hasPart`).
 Furthermore, we add the contextual information per entry in the datamap to the `Dataset` objects.
 The fragments and their information then reference each other.

 ## Detailed Description

-The current plan is to use `MediaObject` for data fragments and annotate them through the `variableMeasured` property in the assay/study `Dataset` object.
+The current plan is to use `MediaObject` for data fragments and annotate them through the `variableMeasured` property in the `Dataset` object.
 Specifically, we plan the following:
 - Each entry in the datamap becomes one entry in `variableMeasured` of type `PropertyValue`.
 - Each data fragment becomes an object of type `MediaObject`, referenced from its file object through `hasPart`.
 - The data fragments from the data map point to descriptions in form of a `PropertyValue` through the `about` property.